paulvee/Home-Assistant/README.md

 Information and scripts for Home Assistent

 This is using the HACS/Pyscript add-in to test things out.
-It provides an almost full Python envorinment that can be used together with the Home Assistant environment.
+It provides an almost full Python environment that can be used together with the Home Assistant environment.

 https://github.com/custom-components/pyscript
 I used the GUI install, first HACS, then Pyscript.